-Hermit crabs don’t have ears, but they still respond to certain noises.
-In the wild, hermits chirp at each other to scare off rivals.
-This is done by rubbing their body parts together and against their shells to make a sound.
-Hermit crabs also vibrate within their shell as a warning, so clearly, these animals can hear.
-That makes it confusing when your hermit doesn’t react to the sound of your voice or a loud TV.
+Wild hermit crabs chirp to scare off rivals by rubbing their body parts together or against their shells to make a sound.
+Also, hermit crabs vibrate within their shells as a warning, so they can hear.

 Do Hermit Crabs Have Ears?

-Of course, it’s difficult to tell exactly how well a hermit crab can hear.
-Although we can’t give them a hearing test to figure out their exact range, we can see how they respond to dangers based on sound.
+It’s difficult to determine how well hermit crabs can hear.
+Although we can’t give them a test to determine their hearing range, we can observe how they respond to dangers based on sound.

-According to Biological Sciences, sounds made by predatory fish can alter how marine hermit crabs behave.
-Instead of foraging for food where the predator is, the hermit crab will search elsewhere.
-This means they can indeed hear.
-In fact, they take whatever information they gain very seriously.
+According to Biological Sciences, sounds made by predatory fish alter how marine hermit crabs behave.
+Instead of foraging for food where the predator is located, it’ll search elsewhere.

 Do Hermit Crabs Hear With Their Legs?